Nikkei 225 slides as tech and semiconductor stocks decline, while industrial and defensive sectors offer some stability. – vtmarkets.com

 VT Markets is a brand name with multiple entities authorised and registered in various jurisdictions.

-· VT Markets (Pty) Ltd is an authorised Financial Service Provider (FSP) registered and regulated by the Financial Sector Conduct Authority (FSCA) of South Africa under license number 50865.
+VT Markets (Pty) Ltd is a Financial Services Provider (FSP) authorised and regulated by the Financial Sector Conduct Authority (FSCA) of South Africa under license number 50865 and registration number 2015/072049/07, with its registered address at First Floor, Kildare Centre, Corner of Kildare Road and Main Street, Newlands, Cape Town, Western Cape, 7700.

-· VTMarkets Ltd, registered in the Republic of Cyprus with registration number HE436466 and registered address at Archbishop Makarios III, 160, Floor 1, 3026, Limassol, Cyprus.
+VT Markets Ltd, registered in the Republic of Cyprus with registration number HE436466 and registered address at Archbishop Makarios III, 160, Floor 1, 3026, Limassol, Cyprus, solely acts as a payment agent for VT Markets.
+This entity is not authorised or licensed in Cyprus and does not conduct any regulated activities.

 Copyright © 2025 VT Markets.